duderu-erik/esp32-nextion/README.md

 FILES:
 ======
 -README.md	- this file
--sdkconfig	- Do not Edit; Use 'make menuconfig' -Makefile 	- change the project name to your liking
+-sdkconfig	- Do not Edit; Use 'make menuconfig'
+-Makefile 	- change the project name to your liking
 ----------main
 			|
 			--esp32-nextion.c = pretty much main.c
-			--esp32-nextion.h = would love to see someone run with this and create structures for the various Nextion commands, etc.
+			--esp32-nextion.h = create structures for the various Nextion commands, etc.
 			--component.mk	   = See expressif documentation at esp32.com.
 Do not need to touch for this demo.

 ----------nextion
 			|
 			--esp32-nextion35.HMI = source file for Nextion editor v0.53
 			--esp32-nextion35.tft = compiled file from Nextion editor v0.53